 Human activity in caves is believed to contribute to the spread of white-nose syndrome.

 White-nose syndrome has already spread through most of Ontario, causing mass mortality of hibernating bats, although some bats have survived.

 Human activity in caves during the winter can disturb these survivors, reducing their chance of surviving until the spring.
 To prevent further spread of white-nose syndrome and to reduce the impacts of white-nose syndrome on Ontario bats:

 - Do not enter non-commercial caves or abandoned mines unless absolutely necessary.
 Avoid entering any cave or mine in the winter when bats are hibernating.

 - If you must enter a cave or mine, disinfect all clothes and equipment afterwards, following the CWHC guidelines for decontamination (PDF).

 - Do not use gear you have taken into caves or mines in Ontario to enter caves or mines in other provinces, territories or countries that are free of WNS.
 This could transport the fungus to these areas.

-The Ministry of Northern Development, Mines, Natural Resources and Forestry has developed a white-nose syndrome response plan that coordinates and guides private and public efforts in Ontario to aid in the conservation of bats at risk to white-nose syndrome.
+The ministry has developed a white-nose syndrome response plan that coordinates and guides private and public efforts in Ontario to aid in the conservation of bats at risk to white-nose syndrome.